oracle-quickstart/oci-hpc/README.md

 | Ubuntu  22.04 | Ubuntu 22.04 |

 When switching to Ubuntu, make sure the username is changed from opc to Ubuntu in the ORM for both the controller and compute nodes.

+## Consideration with Functions and Events
+This implementation uses [Functions](https://docs.oracle.com/en-us/iaas/Content/Functions/Concepts/functionsoverview.htm) and [Events](https://docs.oracle.com/en-us/iaas/Content/Events/Concepts/eventsoverview.htm) to communicate the status of the nodes to a [Queue](https://docs.oracle.com/en-us/iaas/Content/queue/overview.htm).
+The creation of the function requires an [Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm) to authenticate to the [Oracle registry](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm) where the function image is stored.
+Auth tokens are limited and an existing one can be specified during the configuration.

+**WARNING**: if a region different from the "Home Region" is used, the creation of the auth token will fail.
+Please create your Auth Token in your home region prior to deploying the stack and use *"Use existing auth token"*

 ## How is resizing different from autoscaling ?
 Autoscaling is the idea of launching new clusters for jobs in the queue.
 Resizing a cluster is changing the size of a cluster.
 In some case growing your cluster may be a better idea, be aware that this may lead to capacity errors.
 Because Oracle CLoud RDMA is non virtualized, you get much better performance but it also means that we had to build HPC islands and split our capacity across different network blocks.